rbarker-dev/hedera-audit-setup/audit_template.md

 ### Rules/Rulesets Tab
 - [ ] The repository uses the current rulesets
+- [ ] If appropriate, global rules are enabled/disabled for the repo

 ### Actions Tab
 **If actions are enabled**:
 - [ ] Codecov is enabled on the repository
+- [ ] Title check is enabled
+- [ ] DCO check is enabled

 ### Webhooks Tab
 - [ ] All webhooks present are needed and in use